-SOS Children’s supporters all share a commitment to improving the lives of children worldwide and making sure children have a family for life.
+SOS Children’s supporters all share a commitment to improving the lives of children worldwide and making sure they have a family for life.
 We are incredibly grateful for their ongoing friendship and support.

 Kate Humble is well known for presenting programmes like the BBC's Springwatch and the recent Spice Trail.
-She is also the founder of the website www.stuffyourrucksack.com.
-For this website she and her husband Ludo Graham visited the SOS Children's Village Nairobi, Kenya which prompted her to set up the ‘Raise the Roof’ fund: “We took some things that the villagers needed, but we discovered when we got there, that a roof on one of the houses and a water tank had been badly damaged in a storm.
-Establishing the fund is a practical response to helping a very worthwhile cause.
+She and her husband Ludo Graham visited the SOS Children's Village Nairobi, Kenya which prompted her to set up the ‘Raise the Roof’ fund: “We took some things that the villagers needed, but we discovered when we got there, that a roof on one of the houses and a water tank had been badly damaged in a storm.
+Establishing the fund is a practical response to helping a very worthwhile cause.”

 Alexander McCall Smith